Greetings!

 Our Values

-Inspired by our namesake – the woman with the alabaster jar – these are the culture-shaping commitments that define how we follow Jesus, as a family, for Asheville.
+Inspired by our “Alabaster” namesake – the story of the woman with the alabaster jar in the gospels – these are the culture-shaping commitments that define both what we mean by “saint” and how we follow Jesus as a family for Asheville.
 They guide how we live, lead, and love— they’re the values we’re called to embody.

 01 SACRIFICAL WORSHIP